aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/UsingTheJdbcDriver.md

 - you might need to run some initial SQL queries when a connection is established, or;
 - you might need to check for some additional conditions to determine the initialization configuration required for a particular connection.

 The AWS JDBC Driver allows specifying a special function that can initialize a connection.
-It can be done with `ConnectionProviderManager.setConnectionInitFunc` method.
+It can be done with `Driver.setConnectionInitFunc` method.
 The `resetConnectionInitFunc` method is also available to remove the function.

 The initialization function is called for all connections, including connections opened by the internal connection pools (see [Using Read Write Splitting Plugin and Internal Connection Pooling](./using-plugins/UsingTheReadWriteSplittingPlugin.md#internal-connection-pooling)).
 This helps user applications clean up connection sessions that have been altered by previous operations, as returning a connection to a pool will reset the state and retrieving it will call the initialization function again.